lubrandt/Kotlin-MPP/README.md

 )
 </pre>

-this is type safe.
+this is type-safe and intelliJ will complain if all three components don't line up.

 ##### Database Transactions

 To now use your database you connect via `transaction{}` calls.
 Since you can define a logger in every transaction i wrote a custom function where you need to define your logger just once.
-It also executes the `SchemaUtils` call to initialize the tables (I'm still not sure if it is needed every time, it's seems weird to have to use it in every transaction but without it, it doesn't work currently).
+It also executes the `SchemaUtils` call to initialize the tables (I'm still not sure if it is needed every time, it's seems weird to have to use it in every transaction but without it, it currently doesn't work ).

 <pre>
 fun < T, K : Table> loggedSchemaUtilsTransaction(